 Desk

 Policy

 Fiscal

 Floor

-Desk

-Policy

-Fiscal

-Floor

 Conf.Conc.

 Enrolled

 Vetoed

 Chaptered

-Summary: Would prohibit a local jurisdiction from adopting a local ordinance, or enforcing an existing ordinance, that prohibits a person or organization from providing support services, as specified, to a person who is homeless or assisting a person who is homeless with any act related to basic survival.
+Summary: The California Constitution authorizes a county or city to make and enforce within its limits all local, police, sanitary, and other ordinances and regulations not in conflict with general laws.
+This bill would prohibit a local jurisdiction from adopting a local ordinance, or enforcing an existing ordinance, that prohibits a person or organization from providing support services, as specified, to a person who is homeless or assisting a person who is homeless with any act related to basic survival.
 The bill would define various terms for these purposes.
-The bill would include findings that changes proposed by this bill address a matter of statewide concern rather than a municipal affair and, therefore, apply to all cities, including charter cities.
-(Based on 05/29/2025 text)
+(Based on 04/28/2025 text)